Identifying Hernia Complications

-The hernia mesh that is used to repair hernias can also experience issues that cause post operative complications.
+The hernia mesh that is used to repair hernias can also experience issues that cause post operative complications as well as hernia mesh failure symptoms.
 Original surgical techniques for repairing hernias with mesh were unrefined, and it was later discovered that the placement and suturing techniques for securing the mesh required fine tuning.
 In these instances, the mesh may have been too small for the hernia being repaired, be slightly off center to the hernia, or the edges of the mesh in delicate areas would cause discomfort even when fully healed.

 hernia mesh failure symptoms